 In the RCEP Agreement, the dispute settlement mechanism is provided in Chapter 19.
 This chapter applies to the settlement of disputes between Parties regarding the interpretation and application of RCEP and to situations where a Party considers that a measure of another Party is not in conformity with the obligations under this Agreement, or otherwise failed to carry out its obligations.
-92 According to this chapter, RCEP members can seek consultations or other alternative forms of dispute resolution, in lieu of or before triggering the establishment of a dispute settlement panel.
-93 However, it is important to note that this chapter does not apply to other chapters that specifically rule out Chapter 19.
+According to this chapter, RCEP members can seek consultations or other alternative forms of dispute resolution, in lieu of or before triggering the establishment of a dispute settlement panel.
+However, it is important to note that this chapter does not apply to other chapters that specifically rule out Chapter 19.
 Nevertheless, for the Trade Remedies Chapter, the exclusion wording ruling out Chapter 19 is different from other chapters.
 The other chapters exempted from the applicability of Chapter 19 are Sanitary and Phytosanitary measure (Chapter 5), Competition (Chapter 13), Electronic Commerce (Chapter 12), Small and Medium Enterprises (Chapter 14), Economic and Technical Cooperation (Chapter 15), and Government Procurement (Chapter 16).
-In those chapters, the wording for the 'Non-Application of Dispute Settlement' provision is 'No Party shall have recourse to dispute settlement under Chapter 19 for any matter arising under this Chapter', while in Article 7.16, also entitled 'Non-Application of Dispute Settlement', a provision contains specific language that no RCEP member shall have recourse to the RCEP dispute settlement system under Chapter 19 for any matter arising under this Section or Annex 7A concerning Practices Relating to Anti-Dumping and Countervailing Duty Proceedings.
-Thus, there is a difference in language between Article 7.16 and the other chapters with regard to the non-application of dispute settlement
+In those chapters, the wording for the 'Non-Application of Dispute Settlement' provision is 'No Party shall have recourse to dispute settlement under Chapter 19 for any matter arising under this Chapter', while in Article 7.16, also entitled 'Non-Application of Dispute Settlement', a provision contains specific language that no RCEP member shall have recourse to the RCEP dispute settlement system under Chapter 19 for any matter arising under this Section or Annex 7A concerning Practices Relating to Anti-Dumping and Countervailing Duty agreements, they shall have recourse to, and abide by, the rules and procedures of this understanding.'